Your Guide To Finding The Best Rain Jackets In Australia

 The Patagonia Torrentshell 3L rain jacket offers superb protection against the elements while keeping a low price point.
 The 3-layer design is simple yet functional and will keep you comfortable in any condition that’s thrown your way.

-There are a few things we would change on this jacket, such as the addition of an internal chest pocket and higher positioned waist pockets.
-But we do love the micro-fleece lined neck and handwarmer pockets!
+There are a few things we would change on this jacket, such as adding a chest pocket and raising the waist pockets slightly.
+But we do love the microfleece-lined neck and the self-supported peak hood.

 Denier Count: 50D